MQTT Explorer Guide: Features, Demos, and Using Tips

 - Support night mode

-- Automatically subscribe to the topic of $SYS for easy check of broker status information
+- Automatically subscribe to the topic of $SYS to quickly check broker status information.

 MQTT Explorer can meet most development needs, but it also has some disadvantages:

-- Only one connection can exist at a time, which is not convenient for multiple-connections debugging
+- Only one connection can exist at a time, which is inconvenient for debugging multiple-connections multiple connections.

-- Publish payload and Subscribe Message list are not separated in UI design so that it is not easy to check the status of sending and receiving messages
+- Publish Payload and Subscribe Message lists are not separated in UI design, so checking the status of sending and receiving messages is difficult.

-The main page is shown in the figure below, with the topic search bar and connection configuration at the top.
-On the lower left of the page, it is the tree structure of the topic, and on the right, it is the Publish column, Subscribe column, Payload column, and History information control column.
+The figure below shows the main page, which consists of the topic search bar and connection configuration at the top.
+On the lower left side of the page, there is a tree structure that displays the topic, and on the right side, there are columns for Publish, Subscribe, Payload, and History information control.